 I now make art quilts (almost obsessively) by stitching together hundreds of little pieces of fabric to create bold textile paintings.
 The most valuable thing in my art-making journey is the feedback I have received along the way from everyone who enjoys seeing the quilts.
 It’s a big part of what inspires me to keep making new artwork!
 My work over the past few years has focused on little children discovering the awesome world in which we live.
 And I’m still so excited about making childhood-themed art quilts.
 After all, little children are what define my life at the moment!

 I believe that God has created an awesome world in which we are privileged to live.
 Children are naturally appreciative of God’s creation, and as I share with them the wonder of our Creator, I am reminded over and over again of the wonderful things He has made; most especially the children who have been entrusted to us to nurture and to teach.
 I would love it if my artwork were to cause other people to pause and appreciate these same things.

-A: Ooohhh!
-That’s the burning question!
+With my studio is at home, I’m very aware of trying to balance working and being present for my family.
 I’d love to say that I keep a perfect balance, but in reality it’s more a case of regularly wobbling from one side of the centre of balance to the other and back again!